How Buyer's Remorse Can Be Used to Cure Mindless Shopping

 • I need to add enticing items to my shopping cart and then leave the site.

-• I need to give myself a "cooling off" period to keep me from purchasing things that are just an impulsive interest, rather than something I really need or want.
+• I need to use a "cooling off" period to stop purchasing things that are just an impulsive interest, rather than something I really need or want.

 • I need to remove credit card information from my account so that the purchasing process becomes slower and more thoughtful.